 Changing expectations, changing achievements

-In the 1970s and early 1980s some parents, teachers and students, influenced by the resurgent feminist movement, challenged the range of subjects taught and schools’ aspirations for girls.
+In the 1970s and early 1980s some parents, teachers and students, influenced by the resurgent feminist movement, challenged the range of subjects taught and schools’ limited aspirations for girls.
 In the late 20th century expectations of girls increased and their achievements in high school surpassed those of boys.
 They also began to study a wider range of subjects.

 Although women were able to attend universities from the time they were established, areas of study such as medicine and law were almost closed to them.
 Arts and humanities subjects were regarded as more womanly.
-In 1911, as part of the drive to encourage scientific home management, diploma and degree courses in ‘home science’ were introduced.
+In 1911, as part of the drive to encourage efficient home management, diploma and degree courses in ‘home science’ were introduced.
 It was not until the 1990s that women appeared in significant numbers in courses such as law and engineering.

 By the 21st century, women were more likely to participate in tertiary education (including university education) than men.
 In 2015 women were 61% of those enrolled in bachelors and postgraduate qualifications.
 They were, however, still under-represented in what were increasingly identified as STEM subjects – Science, Technology, Engineering and Mathematics.
 While they were over 60% of those enrolled in Bachelor of Science degrees in the 2010s, they were more likely to be involved in the health sciences than in engineering, information and communications technology or physics.
 As a result, special programmes were established in the early 21st century to encourage women into careers using new technologies in which there will continue to be job growth.

 From the 1990s, as girls’ educational results improved, there was increasing concern that education discriminated against boys.
 Teaching methods and, at primary-school level, the predominance of female teachers were seen as supportive of girls’ rather than boys’ learning.